johnwinans/2067-Z8S180/fpga/loop/README.md

 ```

-Note that this ses the Z8S180 instruction `OUT0` because the regular Z80 `OUT` instruction.
+Note that this uses the Z8S180 instruction `OUT0` because the regular Z80 `OUT` instruction.
 See the following from the Z80 CPU User Manual:

 OUT (n),A